Easy No-bake Milo Cheesecake

 Blitz the biscuits in a food processor or put them into a zip-lock bag and bash with a rolling pin till fine crumbs.

 Melt the butter in a saucepan over a low heat.
 Then add the biscuit crumbs and stir until they are all coated in butter.

 Pour the biscuit mixture into a spring form or loose based cake tin.
 Press down with the back of a spoon to form a firm, even base.
 Then put it in the fridge.

 Put the cream cheese in a large mixing bowl.
 Soften the cream cheese with an electric mixer or wooden spoon.

 Mix 3 tablespoons of Milo with a splash or two of cold water to form a paste (make sure the Milo is nicely dissolved).
 Add the Milo paste, condensed milk and a few of drops of vanilla extract (if using) to the cream cheese and mix again until there are no lumps.

 Whisk the double cream using an electric mixer or hand whisk until it forms soft peaks.
 Then gently fold the cream into the cream cheese mixture.
 Gently pour on top of the chilled base and put the tin back in the fridge.
 Leave to set for at least 3-4 hours or preferably overnight.

 Once the cheesecake has set, remove it from the tin and dust the top with the remaining Milo powder using a sieve.
 You can even use a baking paper cut-out template to create a design to match your theme!

 Enjoy this yummy cheesecake with family and friends!
+If it’s a hot day, it’s best to keep it in the freezer until you need it.
 We recommend serving with fruit such as raspberries to cut through the sweetness.
-We also recommend slicing the cheesecake while still cold from the fridge or slightly defrosted as it is a lot easier and less messy!
+We also recommend slicing the cheesecake while still cold from the fridge or frozen as it is a lot easier and less messy!